xChrisMo/sql_Deforestation_project/README.md

 ## Project Overview

-This project includes data from [World Bank](https://www.worldbank.org/ext/en/home) for data relating from deforestation between the years 1990 to 2016.
-It is included as part of Udacity's SQL Nanodegree Program.
+This project includes data from [World Bank](https://www.worldbank.org/ext/en/home) for the World's deforestation between the years 1990 to 2016.
+The project is included as the first part of Udacity's SQL Nanodegree Program.

 ## Project Breakdown